 What to Do With the Gift

 The ideal way to deliver the gift is to send it to the home of the bride before the wedding.
 That cuts back on what the couple has to transport during this busy time, and you won’t have to worry about the gift’s safety in such a public place.
 If you are unable to send the gift in advance, you may take it to the reception and place it on the designated gift table.
-Remember to attach a card with your name and address so they know who the gift is from so they know where to send the thank you note.
+Remember to attach a card with your name and address so they know who the gift is from and know where to send the thank you note.

 Divorce or Annulment